rvmn/cordova-app-loader/README.md

 Check out [Cordova App Loader](http://data.madebymark.nl/cordova-app-loader/index.html) in Chrome for a demo! (**Chrome only!**)

-Or run on your own computer:
+Or install on your own computer:

 ```bash
 git clone https://github.com/rvmn/cordova-app-loader/